uo-ec607/lectures/12-parallel/12-parallel.md

 ## [1] TRUE
 ```

-Those of you who prefer the `purrr::map()` family of functions for iteration and are feeling left out... don't worry.
+For those of you who prefer the `purrr::map()` family of functions for iteration and are feeling left out... don't worry.
 The [furrr package](https://davisvaughan.github.io/furrr/index.html) has you covered.
 Once again, the syntax for these parallel functions will be very little changed from their serial versions.
 We simply have to tell R that we want to run things in parallel with `plan(multiprocess)` and then slightly amend our map call to <code>**future_**map_df**r**()</code>.^[In this particular case, the extra "r" at the end tells future to concatenate the data frames from each iteration by *rows*.]

 ```r